JeremiahKaren/35percent.github.io/_posts/2020-02-17-biscuit-factory-is-back.md

 Most of the affordable housing, though, is made up of Discounted Market Rent (DMR), 343 units to be let at much higher rents than SRE, £354pw (one bed), £301pw, (two bed) £323pw (three beds).
 It is not clear if these rents include service charge, or why the one-bed is higher than the two and three-beds (para 250).
 In any event, they are described as '_genuinely affordable_' (para 251).
 There will be no units let at London Living Rent, despite being the Mayor's preferred rent level, which would have reduced the DMR rents to £242pw, £269pw, £296 respectively.

-Many of the other provisions for familiar from the proposed development of the [Elephant and Castle Shopping Centre](http://35percent.org/shopping-centre/), also a BtR development.
-Because there is a well-founded fear that such BtR developments will just be sold onto the free-market, for a fine profit, a covenant guarantees that the Biscuit Factory should remain for rent, not for sale, but this is only for 20 years (Southwark required thirty years for the shopping centre redevelopment) and in any event the covenant does not entirely stop a developer selling on, if they are prepared to pay a penalty, known as 'claw-back'.
+Many of the other provisions are familiar from the proposed development of the [Elephant and Castle Shopping Centre](http://35percent.org/shopping-centre/), also a BtR development.
+As at the Elephant, a well-founded fear that BtR developments will just be sold onto the free-market, means a legal covenant is needed to ensure BtR developments remain for rent, not for sale.
+The convenant for the Biscuit Factory is only for 20 years though, whereas Southwark required thirty years from developer Delancey for the shopping centre; in any event the covenant does not entirely stop a developer selling on, if they are prepared to pay a penalty, known as 'claw-back'.

 ## (Another) non-viable development.